 However, critics have argued that, as vice-president, Coe should have been more aware of the problems in the IAAF.

 In 2015, Coe stood down from his role as ambassador to Nike, after he was criticised for having a potential conflict of interests after Nike was criticised for being involved in endorsements for twice banned Justin Gatlin and Project Oregon coach Alberto Salazar.

 Coe is married twice.
-He had four children through his first wife Nicky McIrvine (married 1980).
-After divorce from his first marriage, he remarried Carole Annett in 2011.
+He had four children with his first wife Nicky McIrvine (married 1980).
+After a divorce from his first marriage, he remarried Carole Annett in 2011.